 If your child has been small all along and then drops off the growth curve, this might be a warning sign.
 The most common route for testing is via gastrointestinal symptoms.
-However, a large portion of patients are tested when other symptoms don’t have a good explanation, or after a sibling has been diagnosed.
+However, a large portion of patients are tested when other symptoms don’t have a good explanation, or after a sibling or parent has been diagnosed.
 Many patients have associated conditions, like type 1 diabetes.
-A blood diagnostic test called tTG-IgA is often the first way we test for celiac disease.
+A blood diagnostic test called tTG-IgA is often the first way we screen for celiac disease.

 Even if your child has had a negative tTG-IgA test in the past, it doesn’t mean that they can’t develop the disease later in life.
 It is possible for the disease to be dormant, but triggered after life events such as viral infection, stress, pregnancy or surgery.

 The North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) suggests that all first-degree relatives get tested for tTG-IgA.
 Also, genetic testing can be done at any time, even if your child is already eating a gluten-free diet.

 3. Celiac disease is more common in people with certain conditions.